Veronique Briant MBACP (Accred)

 Specialisation & Qualifications

-Since qualifying as a therapist, I continue to develop my skills with personal development, undertaking training; courses and working with peers and professionals to deepen my knowledge.
+Since qualifying as a therapist, I continue to develop my skills with personal development, undertaking training courses and work with peers and professionals to deepen my knowledge.
 I am also a qualified clinical supervisor and have a further quality standard of ‘Accredited Status’ with the British Association of Counsellors & Psychotherapists (BACP).

 My specialisations include:

-• Private Health Insurance via AXA Health and AVIVA
+Private Health Insurance via AXA Health, WPA and PLE

 My qualifications include: